 Use White Noise: Recent research[v] shows that children with autism tend to prefer having low consistent white noise such as from an air filter, fan, or white noise machine.
 Invest in weighted blankets if the child prefers to have weight on them when they sleep.
 New research indicates that these blankets do not impact falling asleep or sleeping longer, but many children with autism like how they feel.[vi]

 - Set a bedtime and stick to it.
 Set a wake-up time and try not to vary it by more than an hour, even if your child has had a restless night.

 - Eliminate Electronics Before Bedtime.
 Children benefit from not engaging with television and computers before bedtime.
 A recent study[vii] found a direct connection between boys with autism, video games, and sleep challenges.

 - If your child is young and still naps, keep naptime short and schedule it for early in the afternoon.

 - No heavy meals, caffeine, or sugar before bed.
 A small glass of milk or a few pieces of cheese or fruit with crackers are good choices.

 - Help you child get a lot of physical exercise during the day and outdoor time.
 One study[viii] completed last year demonstrated that a daily aquatic exercise program significantly improved the sleep habits of children with autism.

 - Children with autism typically need less sleep[ix] than neurotypical children.
 If your child has trouble falling asleep try delaying bedtime by 30 to 60 minutes.

-- Teach your child to go to sleep alone by implementing this sleep plan[x] from Autism Speaks.
+- Teach your child to go to sleep alone by gradually removing yourself from the bedroom, doorway, hallway etc.

 When is it Time to Get Expert Help?